Is your IT service provider your biggest cyber security threat?

 To do this specific malware and ransomware has appeared (Sodinokibi), written with IT service specific software in mind.
 Weaknesses in certain RMM platforms have been exploited, and poorly configured security systems breached using RDP brute force attacks.

 You would think a managed IT service provider would have good security, right?
 Sadly, not all IT service providers do enough to protect themselves, implement strong security systems or even educate their own technical teams around cybersecurity (yes, even techies can fall for well-crafted phishing scams).

 Tech-savvy users, like those in an IT services business, are well placed to work around security best practices and sometimes these are suggested but not enforced.

 When security is lax, the IT services business could have a one access level for all policy, multiplying the attack surface by the size of your MSP technical team.

 The above points are just the basics, the bare minimum you should expect from your IT partner.

+As we view ourselves as a target it only stands to reason we go far beyond the above.
 We implement all the tools and process we use to deliver our Managed Security Service on our own infrastructure and teams.
 This includes our own advanced baseline security configuration, weekly vulnerability scans with immediate patching upon detection, rolling phishing test exercises, regular team security briefings, intrusion detection and zero-day threat analysis, dark web ID scanning and log file analysis.

 If you would like to bring your IT cybersecurity up to enterprise-grade and know you have done everything you can to protect your business and minimise risk, please get in touch.